St0011/MedicalApp/README.md

 6)Then Run the app on Physical or Virtual device

 **HOW TO NAVIGATE THE APP

-1)When you run the app you will see this on your phone
+1)Firstly you will see this on your phone

 ![Running Devices - Scanner_App 9_19_2023 11_14_40 AM](https://github.com/St0011/MedicalApp/assets/59256689/e3898963-f48c-448a-8ef3-3a5939ee63d2)